takubokudori/PowerComposer/README.md

 1. Select "Variables" tab.
 2. Input variable name into the form below.
 3. press the Enter key or click Add button.
-4. press Enter again or click the name you registered above.
+4. press Enter again or click the name you registered from above textarea.
 5. Input variable values.
 (Newline-delimited)

 ### Use variable